Medals and Prizes

 The Adam J. Derman Memorial Award

 Established in 1989 by family and friends in memory of Adam J. Derman ’89 and graduate student in the Department of Industrial Engineering and Operations Research.
-A certificate and cash prize awarded annually by the Department of Industrial Engineering and Operations Research to a member of the graduating class who has demonstrated exceptional ability to make computer-oriented contributions to the fields of industrial engineering and operations research.
+Presented to undergraduate students who have demonstrated exceptional ability to make computer-oriented contributions to the fields of industrial engineering and operations research.
+Students are awarded a monetary prize and a personalized crystal award.

 Electrical Engineering Department Research Award